thelounge/thelounge.github.io/_guides/custom-css.md

 description: Collection of snippets to tweak the UI of The Lounge on-the-fly
 ---

 It is sometimes useful to tweak the interface to one's preferences.
 To do so without having to roll a full-fledged theme, or fork and maintain an existing theme, The Lounge offers an easy way to apply your own [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) snippets.
+Be sure to enable **Advanced settings** at the top of the **Settings** page before proceeding.

 Towards the bottom of the **Settings** page, you will find a **Custom Stylesheet** field: